tolga9009/elgato-gchd/README.md

     5. The compiled executable `gchd` is located in `build/src`.
 If you have Qt5 installed on your system, the GUI `qgchd` will be located at `build/src/gui`.
-    Note: you can copy the firmware files in those directories and test the application, without making any system-wide modifications.
+    **Note**: you can copy the firmware files into these directories and test the application, without making any system-wide modifications.

 3. If the application works for you, you can optionally install it system-wide, running `make install` from within the `build` directory.
 This will install the